Why I quit my first job after 3 months

 Someone spoke about how it’s not just about pouring 10,000 hours into doing something to achieve mastery.
 It’s about the hours that matter, however few they are.
 We were raking up 80-hour work weeks, where all the hours were spent on projects with no soul.
 Let me explain.

 Thanks to a lively and passionate global web design community, I was able to see through the lenses of eminent designers and understand their thinking processes.
-TED talks; Creative Mornings and a plethora of conferences gave me opportunities to catch a glimpse of what good design is.
+TED talks; Creative Mornings and a plethora of conferences gave me opportunities to catch a glimpse of what good design could look like.
 The things I learned are not ideals in a perfect world.
 These are principles and methodologies that designers are using right now to create brilliant work.
 To have my eyes opened to such things and yet working in a design agency with an archaic culture was a living nightmare, to say the least.

 As the 80-hour work weeks piled on, I became increasingly jaded and was just deadbeat tired every morning.
 One day, I reached home at 2.30am and said to myself, “I’m going to quit”.
 Never mind the fact that I was about to receive my confirmation letter for “doing a good job”.
 It seemed like a rash decision then, considering the fact that I had a student loan to pay every month.
 But I knew that even working as a barista at Starbucks would give me a clearer conscience.
 And so, I rejected the confirmation letter and asked for a reasonable notice time to finish up my work and hand them over to my colleagues.
 I still remember that feeling when I walked out the doors for the last time.